-In his History of the Psychoanalytic Movement, Freud prefaced his indictment of the secessionists, Adler and Jung, with the statement that he had always asserted that repressions and the sustaining resistance might involve a suspension of understanding.
-But where Freud recognized a consequence, we have seen an antecedent.
-Our study of the dramatic bias begins from the flight from insight, and, rather systematically, it has led us to repression and inhibition, the slips of waking consciousness and the function of dreams, the aberrations of religions and morality and, as a limit, the psychoneuroses.
-Naturally, there arises the question whether any specialists in the field of abnormal disorders provide us with confirmatory wes parmersof evidence on the connection between repression and a refusal to understand.
-An affirmative answer is offered by Dr. Wilhelm Stekel's Technique of Analytic Psychotherapy (The Bodley Head, London, 1939).
-The work, which is thoroughly practical in conception and purpose, consistently considers analytic treatment as a retrospective education.
-Once the differential diagnosis has excluded both somatic disorder and the imminence of psychosis, the working hypothesis becomes the assumption that the analysand is the subject of a scotoma.
-A favorable prognosis requires that the patient's critical reflection and deliberate choice are allied with the analyst; but along with this rational attitude there exists a flight from knowledge that is to be cured by knowledge.
-During the analysis this flight continues to manifest itself in two manners named the resistance and the transference.
-Just as in the rest of his living the patient's understanding sponteneously finds measures of self-defence and thereby nourishes the scotoma, so in the intimate drama of the analysis the patient is engaged both in devising means to prevent the coming revelation and, at the same time, repressing the insights that would explain to him his own conduct.
-Such is the resistance: it is plausible, ingenious, resourceful; it adapts itself to each new situation; yet so far from being deliberate, it is at least fundamentally non-conscious.
-There is also the transference.
-The development of the scotoma has involved the repression of feelings of love or hatred for persons in the patient's milieu; this repression and the consequent inhibition mean that the patient is the subject of neural demands for affects that, however, are detached from their initial objects: the transference is the emergence into consciousness of these affects directed upon the person of the analyst.
+276 A Rue of Evidence.
+In his History of the Psychoanalytic Novement Freud prefaced his indictment of the secessionists, Adler and Jung, with the statement that he had always asserted that repressions and the sustaining resistance might involve a suspension of understanding.
+But there Freud recognized a consequence, we have seen an antecedent.
+Our study of the dramatic bias begins from the flight from insight and, rather systematically, it has led us to repression and inhibition, the slips of waking consciousness and the function of dreams, the aberrations of religions and morality and, as i a limit, the psychoneuroses.
+Naturally, there arises the question whether any specialists in the field of abnormal disorders provide us with confirmation, we have been led to advert to the connection between repression and a refusal to understand.
+An affirmative answer is provided by Dr. Wilhelm Stekel's Rechingue Technique of Analytic Psychotherapy (The Bodley Head, London, 1939).
+The work, which is thoroughly practical in conception and purpose, consistently congriders analytic treatment as a retrospective education.

+Once the differential diagnosis has excluded both somatic disorder and the imminence of psychosis, the working hypothesis becomes the assumption that the analysand is the subject of The patient's a scotoma.
+A favorable prognosis requires that, the critical reflection and deliberate choice are allied with the analyst; but along with thus rational attitude there exists a flight from knowledge that is to be cured by knowledge.
+During the analysis this flight coutinues to manifest itself in two manners named the resistance and the transference.
+Dor the energy is is an intimute drank in Which there is continued the dranatie attitudes of ordinary diving Just as in the rest of his living the patient's understanding spontaneously finds measures of self-defence and thereby nourishes, whe scotoma, so in the intimate drama of the analysis the patient is encaged both in devising means to defeat prevent the coming revelation and, at the same time, repressing the insights that would explain to him his own conduct.
+Such is the resistance; blausible it is intolligent, subble, in enious, resourceful; it adapts itself to each new situation; yet so far from being deliberate, it is at least fundamentally non-conscious.
+Thre There is also the transference.
+The development of the scotoma has involved the repression of feelings of love or hatred m for persons in the patient's milicu; the barren as the patients this repression and inkibition the consequent inhibition mean that the patient is the subject of neural demands for affects that, however, are detached from their initial objects; the transference is the emergence into consciousness of these affects directed upon the prsonxof person of the analyst.